carlosantiagorojas/Numerical-Analysis-Algorithms/README.md

 # Numerical Analysis algorithms

-This repository contains the implementation of some numerical analysis algorithms in MATLAB.
+Implementation of some basic numerical analysis algorithms in MATLAB.

 ## Algorithms
 - Bisection Method